 Heavy equipment job sites are harsh environments — things like dust, heat, extreme pressure, and constant use can cause parts to wear down extremely quickly.
 Heavy equipment maintenance includes anything you do to keep your trucks performing properly on the road and on the job site (one of the most important parts of maxing out your fleet utilization).

-But don't forget about preventative maintenance.
-Regularly inspecting and caring for equipment before it breaks down is just as important — it can help you avoid repairs and downtime, and even extend the life of your equipment.
+- Preventative maintenance, which usually involves regularly inspecting and caring for equipment before it breaks down.
+It can help you avoid repairs and downtime, and even extend the life of your equipment.

 Heavy Equipment Maintenance Inspection Checklist